ow2-proactive/proactive-jupyter-kernel/README.md

 * PowerShell
 * R

-Example of usage for a task written in `Linux_Bash`:
+Example of usage when the task is written in `Linux_Bash`:

 ```bash
 #%task(name=myTask, language=Linux_Bash)